 - 4.53 As a result of the representations received on the Draft Local Plan (Regulation 18) the Council has made a number of changes to the Plan.
 These changes were screened to determine if they significantly affect the findings of the previous IA work for site options.
 The detailed screening matrix is presented in Appendix XI.
-The screening found that the majority of changes are minor and do not significantly affect the findings of the appraisal for site options presented in Appendix VI. - 4.54 One of the changes to the Plan is the removal of urban areas from proposed mineral safeguarded areas, which affects the findings of a number of site options against IA Objective 7.
-There has also been a slight amendment to the boundary of Telford Town Centre which affects the findings of the IA for some site options against IA Objective 10.
-The individual appraisals for site options presented in Appendix VI, summary findings set out below and appraisal of preferred sites provided in Section 5 have been revised to reflect the changes outlined above. - 4.55 The revised summary findings of the IA for site options are presented below with the revised detailed appraisals provided in Appendix VI.
-The summary findings should be read in-conjunction with the detailed appraisal narrative provided in Appendix VI as well as the SA Framework presented in Table 2.6, which sets out the standards and thresholds used as well as any assumptions that have been made.
-The IA of alternative sites have been structured according to the three strategic areas (Telford, Newport and Rural) within the Borough and then by individual wards.
+The screening found that the majority of changes are minor and do not significantly affect the findings of the appraisal for site options presented in Appendix VI. - 4.54 One of the changes to the Plan was the removal of urban areas from proposed mineral safeguarded areas, which affects the findings of a number of site options against IA Objective 7.
+There was also a slight amendment to the boundary of Telford Town Centre which affected the findings of the IA for some site options against IA Objective 10.
+The summary findings and detailed individual appraisals for site options were updated to reflect these changes.
+The updated summary findings were presented in Section 4 with updated individual appraisal matrices provided in Appendix VI of the IA Report Dec 2015) that accompanied the Local Plan Publication Version on consultation in February 2016.
+The reasons for the selection or rejection of reasonable site options were move into Appendix IX to reduce the size of the main IA Report. - 4.55 During consultation on the Local Plan Publication Version from February to March 2016, three new site options were proposed.
+The two residential site options (Tessant House, Newport and Land East of Barnfield Farm, Wellington) and one employment site option (Land to the East of the A41 and to the south of Mere Park) were subject to IA by Enfusion against the full IA Framework.
+The summary findings of the IA for these sites have been incorporated into the summary findings for all reasonable site options set out below within this Section.
+The detailed indivudal matrices have been included Appendix VI and the reasons for the selection or rejection of all reasonable site options are provided in Appendix IX of this Report.
+AS a result of changes to Policy ER 2, the site option appraisals were updated to reflect the protection of buffer zones as well as Mineral Safegauarded Areas themselves.
+It is considered that the changes do not significantly affect the findings of the previous IA work.